Melbourne-based author, editor, professional reader, whisky-drinker.

-My debut novel, A Superior Spectre, is published by Peter Bishop Books (Ventura) in Australia and Saraband in the UK.
+My debut novel, A Superior Spectre, was published by Peter Bishop Books (Ventura) in Australia and Saraband in the UK.
 It has been shortlisted for five literary awards.
-You can read more about A Superior Spectre and buy it here.

-I recently won the inaugural Mslexia (UK) Novella Competition for Joan Smokes and it is now available in print, ebook and audio.
+In 2019 I won the inaugural Mslexia (UK) Novella Competition for Joan Smokes and it is now available in print, ebook and audio.

 I previously released a book of flash fiction, Captives (Inkerman & Blunt), and edited an anthology of spooky Australian stories, The Great Unknown (Spineless Wonders).